Your Guide to Working Out With an Overactive Pelvic Floor

 • Hypermobility

-Exercise can contribute to an overactive pelvic floor.
-It is common in cases of high intensity exercise without mobility and relaxation to provide balance.
+Exercise can contribute to an overactive pelvic floor – overactivity is common in cases of high intensity exercise without mobility and relaxation.
 This can be exacerbated if the person also has a fast paced or stressful lifestyle.

-In some cases, you may need to refrain from high intensity exercise to allow time for the pelvic floor to normalize.
-Many people can resume exercise if they have awareness of overactivity and with the help of a pelvic floor therapist.
-It’s important to use strategies to balance the impact from their exercise.
+In some cases, you may need to refrain from high intensity exercise to help relax your pelvic floor.
+Many people can resume exercise with awareness of the overactivity and the help of a pelvic floor therapist.

-Some exercises with an overactive pelvic floor can cause further strain and aggravate existing muscle tension.
-Exercises to avoid (for now) with a tight pelvic floor include:
+Some exercises with hypertonic pelvic floor muscles can cause further strain and aggravate existing muscle tension.
+Exercises to avoid (for now) with tight pelvic floor muscles include:

-When working with a tight pelvic floor, it is recommended to limit the amount of time spent on these activities.
-Take frequent breaks in between sets or exercises as needed.
+When working with a tight pelvic floor, take frequent breaks in between sets or exercises as needed.

 Breath work can reduce the nervous system’s stress response.
 It can also mobilize the pelvic floor.
 Use diaphragmatic breathing: